elastic/ems-landing-page/README.md

 * The code will be built automatically by Jenkins on every pull request using the `build.sh` script.
 * Once merged, Jenkins will run `deployStaging.sh` script, which will place code into the staging bucket.
 * If necessary use the [backport tool](https://www.npmjs.com/package/backport) to backport changes to specific branches.
-* You may also [trigger this manual Jenkins job](https://kibana-ci.elastic.co/job/elastic+ems-landing-page+deploy/) to run `deployProduction.sh` script, which will rsync files from staging to production.
-Be sure to choose the correct branch to publish (ex. `v2`).
+* Deploying to production requires manually triggering [this Jenkins job](https://kibana-ci.elastic.co/job/elastic+ems-landing-page+deploy/) to run the `deployProduction.sh` script.
+This will rsync files from staging to production.
+Log in and click the "Build with Parameters" link.
+In the `branch_specifier` field enter the branch of the repository to be published to the root of the [production website](https://maps.elastic.co) (ex. `v2`).